 Rubric Uses and Benefits

 If your course includes constructed-response or performance assessments, rubrics are a great tool to utilize.
 They have several benefits that make them worth the time invested to create and use them.
 For instance, rubric development prompts the instructor to clarify what they would expect at various levels of performance.
+They increase equity and access because rubrics make the performance standards clear to everyone, not only those who arrive with knowledge of the subject or discourse.
+When students use rubrics to review their work or the work of peers, they are also participating in the assessment process.
 Rubrics standardize the review and scoring of student work while providing consistent feedback and documenting progress.
 And, when shared at the beginning of a task, rubrics can improve the quality of student work by specifying expectations.

 Some assessments that may benefit from rubrics include:

 - Test essays or papers